by Dave Katz, Co-Founder at Intuizi

 The old business adage has it that 50% of marketing budget is wasted – but you never know which 50%.
 By using anonymous location data, you can really get a steer on how effectively your digital marketing and advertising is driving footfall into your locations, and how it’s impacting your competition’s visitors.

 Welcome to the world of creating data-driven insights without having to be a Data Scientist.
-Data feeds, analytics and visualization have become part of business decision-making.
-Of particular interest to Marketers are ‘alternative data’ sources, such as geolocation data platforms that are designed to help organizations of many other types, not just businesses, to make better strategic decisions, without needing to be a data expert, statistician, or technology expert.
+There is now a maturing alternative data marketplace that includes location data analytics platforms that are designed to help your business make better strategic decisions, without needing to be a data expert, statistician or technologist.

 So, how do we democratise data and demystify the use of complex data?
 This series of pieces is intended to tell simple stories about how our customers made better, more informed decisions around logistics, sales & marketing, and even competitor analysis, via our platform, and without having to go back to school.